Benja-media/Benja-transit2/readme.md

+# DEPRECATED!
+This project has been archived and is no longer maintained.
+Please see Benja-Transit for an updated version

 # Benja Transit
 Benja transit is a free open source transit tracker.
 I only have a version for use in ottawa.